wellingp/4-personal-portfolio/README.md

 - [x] Look into domain name.
 - [x] Add JS to remove form placeholders.
 - [x] Make professional email (replace one in form and SNS button).

+- [ ] Cchange all the contact links to the new one.
+- [ ] remove node stuff from static host and vice versa.